AdobeDocs/experience-manager-learn.en/help/headless-tutorial/content-services/chapter-3.md

 ---
-title: Chapter 3 - Authoring Event Content Fragments
+title: Chapter 3 - Authoring Event Content Fragments - Content Services
 seo-title: Getting Started with AEM Content Services - Chapter 3 - Authoring Event Content Fragments
 description: Chapter 3 of the AEM Headless tutorial covers creating and authoring Event Content Fragments from the Content Fragment Model created in Chapter 2.
 seo-description: Chapter 3 of the AEM Headless tutorial covers creating and authoring Event Content Fragments from the Content Fragment Model created in Chapter 2.